caio-cunha/digitalsys/README.md

 ## Running the project

-1. Before to execute the commands bellow, create the .env with base in ex.env:
+1. Before to execute the commands bellow, create the .env with base in local.example.env:

 **_NOTE:_** Get the full .env in email.